piracope/boulder-dash-2022/boulder-dash/README.md

 They are all loaded by LevelJSONHandler and needed information from a level is given by that class.

 sprites.png is a sprite sheet with all elements necessary (and more) for the JavaFX view.

 ## Remarks

 ### Assumptions

 - This program assumes the info in the resources folder are VALID.
 If badly formatted, uncaught exceptions will be thrown.
 - We do not take time into account.
 A player has all the time to complete a level.
 - A player has a certain number of lives, and the game is over if that number reaches zero.

 ### Testing policy

 100% code coverage was not achieved, nor sought for.

 - Not all methods are explicitly tested, especially for Tiles.
 These are often simple getters, setters with no particular behaviour or just methods that return true/false.
 Methods with more behaviour were tested.
 - Some low-level methods, like Level's, are not explicitly tested, even though they are rich in behaviour.
 This is because they are 1. quite tricky to test and 2. implicitly tested in larger classes, like Game.
 And if those Game methods work, it must mean that the underlying Level methods work too.

 ### Known bugs

 - When a player moves just under a rock, the fall of that rock will be delayed until the next move.
   This is not the case for diagonal falls.
 This makes some levels very difficult, or outright impossible to complete.
 - Certain window environments (I'm using dwm) make the InfoBox narrower, which cause it to flow to the next line.
 As the window is of a fixed size, it makes the MessageBox overflow out of the window, which makes some text impossible to read.
   As such, **it is recommended to play the JavaFX view on Windows.** (at least it worked on Windows)
+- In the case of a large number of stacked falling tiles, the fall may take some turns to complete.